AnnaRaman/MS3/README.md

 1. As someone who is looking to explore more recipes, I’d like to be able to browse a catalogue of different recipes and obtain information about the recipe such as the ingredients, difficulty and serving.

-2. As someone looking to organise my recipes, I would like to be able to store my recipes in one place so that I can view, edit and delete them easily in my own account.
+2. As someone looking to organise my recipes, I would like to be able to make an account.

+3. As a user i would like to store my recipes in one place so that I can view, edit and delete them easily in my own account.

 3. As an inexperienced cook I’d like to be able to search for different recipes.